OSGeo/gdal/gdal/doc/source/development/rfc/rfc20_srs_axes.rst

        OGRErr      importFromEPSGA( int );

-This works like importFromEPSG() but will assign the ESPG defined AXIS definition.
+This works like importFromEPSG() but will assign the EPSG defined AXIS definition.

 Note that OGRSpatialReference::StripNodes( "AXIS" ); can be used to